One of the best things about visiting Connecticut is its history and assortment of quirky towns and neighborhoods.

 Quaint Charm of “The Hub”

 Despite its tiny footprint, there is no shortage of quaint shops and restaurants in Cos Cob’s downtown.
-This area, clustered along East Putnam Avenue, overlooks Mill Pond.
+This area, clustered along East Putnam Avenue downhill from the Putnam Hill Historic District, overlooks Mill Pond.

 The residents of Cos Cob are fiercely loyal to their small community.
 And the small businesses and institutions here all have strong supporters.

-Locals fervently support the neighborhood library and elementary school, Cos Cob Library and Cos Cob School.
+Locals fervently support the neighborhood library and elementary school, Cos Cob Library, part of the Greenwich public library system, and Cos Cob School.

 Cos Cob Shops